St Marys railway station, Sydney

-St Marys railway station is a heritage-listed former goods yard, railway signal box and now railway station located on the Main Western line in the western Sydney suburb of St Marys in the City of Penrith local government area of New South Wales, Australia.
-The station is served by Sydney Trains T1 Western line services.
+St Marys railway station is a heritage-listed railway station located on the Main Western line in the western Sydney suburb of St Marys in the City of Penrith, New South Wales, Australia.
+The station is served by Sydney Trains' T1 Western line services.
 The station marks the end of the four-track section of the Main Western line.
 It was designed by New South Wales Government Railways and was built in 1862.
-It is also known as St. Marys Railway Station Group and St Marys Railway Station.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+The station together with its railway signal box and former goods yard was added to the New South Wales State Heritage Register on 2 April 1999 as the St. Marys Railway Station Group.